cyqgroup/cyqgroup.github.io/_pages/about.md

 * **Artificial intelligence**: the interaction between machine learning's infrastructure, models, and concepts with the realms of quantum physics, quantum computing, and quantum control.

+Relevant research outcomes have been published in journals including Nature Machine Intelligence, Communications Physics, Science Bulletin, Physical Review Applied, Physical Review Research, Physical Review A, and Quantum.
+A patent pertaining to quantum noise characterization was honored with the Silver Award at the 24th China Patent Awards.